WilliamsCJ/repograph/README.md

 ## Structure

-Running repograph consists of three components: the Neo4j database, the backend server and a user interface.
+Running RepoGraph consists of three components: the Neo4j database, the backend server and a user interface.
 Two user interfaces are provided: a Command-Line Interface (CLI) or a browser web app.

 ## Requirements